sa1if3/django_ecommerce/README.md

 ```

 ## Run Development Server
-To start the project simply run the server with this command inside activated virtual environment.
+To start the project simply run the server with this command inside the activated virtual environment.
 ```bash
 python manage.py runserver
 ```

 ## First Run and Initial Data
 ### Admin Section
-Go to `http://yourdomain.com/accounts` and log in as superuser.
-The admin needs to setup some initial data which restricts the user to sell items from the given category only.
+Go to `http://yourdomain.com/accounts` and log in as a superuser.
+The admin needs to set up some initial data which restricts the user to sell items from the given category only.
 Enter data in the following order
 1. Create Item Types: Type of item being sold
 ![Item Type](https://github.com/sa1if3/django_ecommerce/blob/main/Screenshots/item_type.PNG?raw=true)
-1. Create Items : Each Item has an item type
+1. Create Items: Each Item has an item type
 ![Item](https://github.com/sa1if3/django_ecommerce/blob/main/Screenshots/items.PNG?raw=true)
-3. Create Weight Groups: Used during listing, quote request and orders
+3. Create Weight Groups: Used during the listing, quote request and orders
 ![Weight Group](https://github.com/sa1if3/django_ecommerce/blob/main/Screenshots/weight_group.PNG?raw=true)

 ### User Section
-A seller also needs to setup some initial data to list their items.
+A seller also needs to set up some initial data to list their items.
 1. Create Address: Used for Inventory and invoices
 1. Create Inventory: Used for Listing items.
-The name is showed to buyer too.
+The name is shown to the buyer too.

-1. Create Listing: List items for personal use view status as `Private` or for public to view and purchase by setting the view status as `Public`.
-If all the items of a listing were sold off the listing becomes automatically private and the seller is notified via email.
-The seller cannot search for their own listings.
+1. Create Listing: List items for personal use view status as `Private` or public to view and purchase by setting the view status as `Public`.
+If all the items of a listing were sold off; the listing becomes automatically private and the seller is notified via email.
+The seller cannot search for their listings.

 ## Order Process